alanmaehara/cardiovascular-analysis/README.md

 ![](img/ROC5.PNG)

 With a 0.50 threshold, we have 2 patients who are sick, and 3 not sick.
-However, the model predicted two patients incorrectly.
+However, the model predicted one patient incorrectly.
 The confusion matrix shows the final outcome:

 ![](img/ROC6.PNG)